danilobellini/pyscanprev/examples/iir-filter.rst

   -------------------
   1 - 0.900663 * z^-1

-Let's store this filter with our radius, for further comparison:
+Let's store this filter with our radius for further comparison:

 .. code-block:: python